 Chiropractic Services: The Contractor shall provide chiropractic services to members under age 21, when prescribed by the member's PCP and approved by the Contractor in order to ameliorate the member's medical condition.
-For Qualified Medicare Beneficiaries, regardless of age, Medicare approved chiropractic services shall be covered subject to limitations specified in 42 CFR 410.21.
+For Qualified Medicare Beneficiaries, regardless of age, Medicare approved chiropractic services shall be covered subject to limitations specified in 42 ACR 410.21.

-Dental Services: The Contractor shall adhere to the Dental Uniform Prior Authorization List (List) as outlined in AMPM Policy 431.
+Dental Services: The Contractor shall adhere to the Dental Uniform Prior Authorization List (List) and the Uniform Warranty Lists as outlined in AMPM Policy 431.
 Requests for changes to the List must be submitted to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-Members under the age of 21: The Contractor shall provide all members under the age of 21 with all medically necessary dental services including emergency dental services, dental screening, preventive services in accordance with the AHCCCS Dental Periodicity Schedule, as well as therapeutic dental services, therapeutic services and dental appliances in accordance with the AHCCCS Dental Periodicity Schedule.
+For Members under the age of 21: The Contractor shall provide all members under the age of 21 with all medically necessary dental services including emergency dental services, dental screening, preventive services, , therapeutic services and dental appliances in accordance with the AHCCCS Dental Periodicity Schedule.
 The Contractor shall monitor compliance with the AHCCCS Dental Periodicity Schedule for dental screening services.
 The Contractor must develop processes to assign members to a dental home by one year of age and communicate that assignment to the member.
 The Contractor must regularly notify the oral health professional which members have been assigned to the provider's dental home for routine preventative care as outlined in AMPM Policy 431.
-The Contractor is required to meet specific utilization rates for members as described in Section D, Paragraph 20, Quality Management and Performance Improvement.
+The Contractor is required to meet specific utilization rates for members as described in Section D, Paragraph 21, Quality Management and Performance Improvement.
 The Contractor shall ensure that members are notified in writing when dental screenings are due, if the member has not been scheduled for a visit.
 If a dental screening is not received by the member, a second written notice must be sent.
 Members under the age of 21 may request dental services without referral and may choose a dental provider from the Contractor's provider network.